phalcon/blog/_posts/2018-12-23-local-development-environment.md

 The database dumps are located under `tests/_data/assets/db/schemas`

-If you have any questions, feel free to join us in our [Discord](https://phalcon.link/discord) server or our [Forum](https://forum.phalcon.io).
+If you have any questions, feel free to join us in our [Discord](https://phalcon.io/discord) server or our [Forum](https://forum.phalcon.io).

-<3 Phalcon Team